An ambitious, creative,

 Su Stringfellow (ARB RIBA)

 Su has extensive site and detailing experience, having worked for a number of design practices before co-founding HSA.
-She also regularly tutors at Liverpool John Moores University.
+She also regularly reviews at local universities.

 Part 1 Architectural Assistant